MathiasaurusRex/Twin-Cities-Hacktoberfest/README.md

 + CSS
 + JavaScript

+## How to get started:

+Create a Github Account and Fork the Repo:
+1. Create a Github Account
+2. Fork this Repo by clicking the "Fork" icon in the top right corner.

+Pulling down the code to your local machine
+3. See if Git is installed by opening your terminal application and typing: git --version 3a.
+If Git is not installed you can download the latest version of git here: https://git-scm.com/downloads

+Runing
+4. Install Node.JS on your machine ( https://nodejs.org/en/ ) -- downloading the 8.X version is recommended.
+4a.
+Once Node is installed you can verify that it is working by opening your terminal application and typing: node -v <enter>
+4b.
+This should return the version of Node that you downloaded and installd ( Example: v8.6.0 )

+5. Clone your forked repository ( https://github.com/<YOURUSERNAME>/win-Cities-Hacktoberfest.git ) down to your local machine
+5a. ( Additional steps )

+6. Install all of the dependencies using NPM
+6a. ( Additional steps )

+7. Start your local server
+7a. ( Additional steps

+8. < Steps of which files to edit >

 ## I haven't used one of these things before, where can I learn more about it?

 If you're feeling ambitious I highly suggest going through FreeCodeCamp.org to get a understanding of what the following items are.
 FCC's mission: to help people learn to code for free.
 We accomplish this by creating thousands of videos, articles, and interactive coding lessons - all freely available to the public.
 We also have thousands of freeCodeCamp study groups around the world.